nothing

 The something has no reference point.

-were it not for the principle of relativity, which states
+were it not for the principle of relativity, which states:

 The something is motionless!

-So let’s establish another property:
+Thus we must establish another property:

 The something is in motion!